Opening at Nuremberg (November 21, 1945)

 What these men stand for we will patiently and temperately disclose.
 We will give you undeniable proofs of incredible events.
 The catalog of crimes will omit nothing that could be conceived by a pathological pride, cruelty, and lust for power.
 These men created in Germany, under the Führerprinzip, a National Socialist despotism equaled only in the dynasties of the ancient East.
 They took from the German people all those dignities and freedoms that we hold natural and inalienable rights in every human being.
 The people were compensated by inflaming and gratifying hatreds towards those who were marked as scapegoats.
 Against their opponents, including Jews, Catholics, and free labor, the Nazis directed such a campaign of arrogance, and brutality, and annihilation as the world has not witnessed since the pre-Christian era.
 They excited the German ambition to be a master race, which of course implies serfdom for others.
 They led their people on a mad gamble for domination.
 They diverted social energies and resources to the creation of what they thought to be an invincible war machine.
 They overran their neighbors.
 To sustain the master race in their war-making, they enslaved millions of human beings and brought them into Germany, where these hapless creatures now wander as displaced persons.
 At length bestiality and bad faith reached such excess that they aroused the sleeping strength of imperiled civilization.
 Its united efforts have ground the German war machine to fragments.
 But the struggle has left Europe a liberated yet prostrate land where a demoralized society struggles to survive.
 These are the fruits of the sinister forces that sit with these defendants in the prisoners’ dock.

 Justice Jackson’s opening statement was lengthy.
 It was 61 typescript pages on the podium before him.
 His presentation, which included numerous extemporaneous inserts, amendments, and cuts, lasted until late afternoon.
-He previewed and summarized the evidence to come, including:
+He spoke a preview and summary of evidence to come, including:

 • Nazism as systematically planned and criminal;